-2015 DRINKING WATER QUALITY REPORT ♦ HASTINGS MUNICIPAL AUTHORITY ♦
+2017 DRINKING WATER QUALITY REPORT ♦ HASTINGS MUNICIPAL AUTHORITY ♦

-We are pleased to present to you our Annual Drinking Water Quality Report for the 2015 operating year.
+We are pleased to present to you our Annual Drinking Water Quality Report for the 2017 operating year.
 This report provides you with information about the quality of water and the services we deliver to you every day.
 Our constant goal is to provide you with a dependable supply of drinking water that meets or exceeds state and federal water quality drinking water health standards.

-The Sources: The Hastings Municipal Authority's water system (Public Water Supply ID Number 4110013) receives its water from two mine spring discharges known as the Pardee No. 29, Mine Springs No. 1 and No.2.
-These springs are located approximately 1.3 miles east of the Borough.
-The Authority also relies on a groundwater source known as the Park Well.
-This well, which is located in the Hastings Park area, is 441 feet deep and draws water from the Mauch Chunk geologic formation.
-The Authority blends raw water from the Mine Spring(s) and the Park Well.
-The amount used from each source is dependent upon the season and amount of water available from each source.
-The blended raw water is then treated using the Authority's state-of-the-art water treatment facility that uses pre-ozonation, direct filtration using tri-media rapid sand filters, and a computer operated instrumentation and control system.
-The water treatment process produces a high quality drinking water that meets all State and Federal potable water quality standards.
+The Sources: The Hastings Municipal Authority's water system (Public Water Supply ID Number 4110013) is supplied from two sources.
+The primary source is a spring discharge known as the Pardee No. 29, Mine Spring No. 1 located approximately 1.3 miles east of the Borough.
+The second source is supplied through an interconnection with the Elder Township Water Authority (ETWA) which receives its water from two groundwater wells owned and operated by Patton Municipal Authority.
+The ETWA source serves as a supplemental source to the Hastings water system, supplying approximately 10,000 gallons per day, but is also capable of operating as a backup source to provide up to 300,000 gallons per day.
+The raw (untreated) water from the Mine Spring No. 1 source is treated using the Authority's water treatment facility that uses pre-ozonation, direct filtration using tri-media rapid sand filters, chlorine disinfection and a computer operated instrumentation and control system.
+The water treatment process produces a high-quality drinking water that meets all State and Federal potable water quality standards.
+The water supplied from the ETWA is finished water that has previously been treated at the Patton well sites and is blended with the treated water in the Hastings water system at its point of connection to the Hastings distribution system near the Haida and 3rd Avenue intersection.